How is Zeffy free?

 501(c)(8) Organization: What is It and How Do You Start One?

-This guide explores the definition, eligibility criteria, and steps to establish a 501(c)(8) organization.
-Explore how to create a thriving fraternal society that positively impacts its members and the community.
+This guide explores the definition, eligibility criteria, and steps to start a nonprofit 501(c)(8) organization.
+It also explores how to create a thriving fraternal society that positively impacts its members and the community and how to gain tax exempt status.

 Table of Contents

-A 501(c)(8) nonprofit organization is a fraternal beneficiary society that must provide for the payment of life, sick, accident, or other benefits.
+The Internal Revenue Code (IRC) defines a 501(c)(8) nonprofit organization as a fraternal beneficiary society that must pay for life, sickness, accident, or other benefits.
 These societies operate under a lodge system, where members share common bonds, principles, or callings.

 The IRS recognizes 501(c)(8) organizations as tax-exempt, allowing them to focus on supporting their members and engaging in charitable activities.

-Like 501(c)(4) or 501(c)(6) nonprofits, fraternal benefit societies can participate in political activities, but it cannot be their primary purpose.
+Like 501(c)(4) or 501(c)(6) nonprofits with tax exemption, fraternal benefit societies can participate in political activities, but it cannot be their primary purpose.
 The money spent on such activities is not tax-deductible.

 Examples of 501(c)(8) Organizations

-The organization started in 1882 as a congregation of Catholic men in 1882.
-The members are connected by their catholic beliefs, and their primary principles are charity, unity, fraternity, and patriotism.
+The organization started in 1882 as a congregation of Catholic men.
+Its members are connected by their Catholic beliefs, and its primary principles are charity, unity, fraternity, and patriotism.

-The organization was formerly known as the “Jolly Corks” and started in 1868 as a group of actors and theatre professionals.
-It operates on the principles of charity, justice, brotherly love, and fidelity.
+The organization, formerly known as the “Jolly Corks,” was started in 1868 as a group of actors and theatre professionals.
+It operates on charity, justice, brotherly love, and fidelity.
 The organization provides scholarships, veterans’ services, and drug awareness programs.

 It was started in 1895 by nine women to support other women.
 The organization protects its members and offers benefits like life insurance and annuities.